Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 These are the key tasks and responsibilities of a moderator:

 1. Enforce guidelines.
-A moderator ensures that all participants adhere to the Community Guidelines.
+A moderator ensures that all participants adhere to the Community and Forum Guidelines.
 2. Remove inappropriate content.
 A moderator must remove posts, comments, or images that violate the rules.
 This includes off-topic material that derails the conversation.
 3. Keep discussions on-topic.
 If a conversation strays too far from its original purpose, a moderator should gently guide it back on track to keep it relevant and productive.
 4. Organize content.
 A moderator may merge duplicate discussion threads, split a single conversation into multiple topics if it becomes too broad so users can easily find what they are looking for.